Merzasphor/MWSE/docs/source/lua/type/niTriShapeData.rst

 `clone`_ (`niObject`_)
     Creates a copy of this object.

+`copy`_
+    Creates a copy of the data.
+An optional table of filters can be passed to remove information from the copy.

 `isInstanceOfType`_ (`boolean`_)
     Determines if the object is of a given type, or of a type derived from the given type.
 Types can be found in the tes3.niType table.